exness/userver/scripts/docs/README.md

 ## Requirement 📋

-The build was tested on Ubuntu 22.04 (and Mac OS Ventura 13.5 for development purposes)
+The build was tested on Ubuntu 22.04 (and macOS Ventura 13.5 for development purposes)

 ❗️ Requires doxygen 1.10.0+